ClayWarren/TapGame/README.md

 # Tap Game

 Modern full-stack web app scaffold using Next.js, tRPC, Prisma, and TypeScript 7.
+Tap the button and watch your score rise.

 ## All hand written code, none by AI